 If you are an indie author, who narrates own books, or narrator, who’s working with audio engineer (and you don’t like the punch-n-roll mode, like many of people don’t), please provide your engineer with clear sonic and visual cues to work with…

 What am I talking about?
 When you make a false start or an error (almost inevitable both), make it clearly marked!
-Cough, clap your hands, whatever (here’s what I mean)… audio engineer uses these sonic (and visual — see screenshot or video) cues to speed up the editing process by two times.
+Cough, clap your hands, whatever (you can listen to some examples)… audio engineer uses these sonic (and visual — see screenshot or video) cues to speed up the editing process by two times.
 If you pay your engineer on an hourly basis, it’s — literally — your money!

 Couple of things to remember:

 - Let your sonic cue be louder than the average stuff (engineer should be able to identify this place as fast as possible);

-- Leave a half-second or so of pause before and after the cue (i.e. bad take — pause — CUE — pause — new take).
+- Leave a tad of a pause before and after the cue (i.e. bad take — pause — CUE — pause — new take).

 Here’s how it goes.
 These peaks are very easy to spot and the editing process flows much faster!